 Some news: The Northbrook Theatre continues to be the North Shore’s ONLY professional theatre dedicated to shows suitable for child and family audiences.
 Our agreement with the Actors’ Equity Association allows us to employ professional performers, and the result has been an incredible rise in the artistic level of our shows.

 Our Drama classes throughout the school year and our Summer Drama Workshops continue to train young students of the theatre in the skills that make them “stageworthy.”
 These educational activities also promote communication, dedication and teamwork skills – traits that can be used no matter what field is chosen.
 And, don’t forget reading skills.
 Being in drama classes and workshops definitely helps improve this necessary skill.

-Bright Star Theatre, offered in conjunction with the North Suburban Special Recreation District, gives children with special needs and their “Creative Companions” the opportunity to participate in a theatrical production with a professional team of Directors, Choreographers and Musical Directors.
+Bright Star Theatre, offered through the North Suburban Special Recreation District (NSSRA), gives children with special needs and their “Creative Companions” the opportunity to participate in a theatrical production with a professional team of Directors, Choreographers and Musical Directors.

 The Northbrook School of Dance continues to offer exciting classes in various dance disciplines.
 Check out our new and progressive offerings that include tap, ballet, contemporary and adult dance.
 You'll love the choices and our experienced staff of talented and caring instructors.

 If music is your passion, we offer private lessons in voice and piano, taught by experienced instructors.
 In addition, our Northbrook Community Choir provides singers with a group choral experience.
 The choir performs locally and nationally, having appeared at Carnegie Hall and the Kennedy Center in Washington, D.C.

 Join us in our quest to bring the best of the Performing Arts to the North Shore.
 Whether you participate as an actor, student or audience member, you’ll come away satisfied and entertained.